tinitiateprime/NodeJS/README.md

 # Steps to run  Node js

-* install NOde js for your workspace:
+* install Node js for your workspace: